 The Fire Permit Program allows the Westlock County Fire Services to take a proactive approach to fire safety and education.

-- All residents must have a fire permit before lighting any fires.
+- All residents must have a fire permit before lighting any fires (please see Fire Protection Bylaws for more information).

 - You must either come to the County Office or contact the Fire Guardian closest to the potential burn site as listed below.

-- An application for approval to conduct open burning will need to be completed for insurance purpose before contacting the Fire Guardian.
+- An application for approval to conduct open burning will need to be completed by the registered property owner for insurance purpose before contacting the Fire Guardian.

 - Fire permits are issued year round within our county with the exception of ‘Fire Season’ when Westlock County Protection Services may have restrictions or bans in effect.

-In the northern region of Westlock County we have a Forest Protection Area (as outlined in Gold or referred to as the Golden Zone) and permits must be obtained by contacting Alberta Environmental Sustainable Development at 780-675-8168 following Provincial Bylaws and Regulations.
+In the northern region of Westlock County we have a Forest Protection Area (as outlined in Gold or referred to as the Golden Zone) and permits must be obtained by contacting Lac la Biche Forest Area at 780-623-5388 following Provincial Bylaws and Regulations.

 Online application system coming soon!